imixs/imixs-cloud/management/ceph/README.md

 # Ceph

 Ceph is a distributed filesystem which can be used in combination with the *Imixs-Cloud* to run statefull applications.
-We assume that you have already installed a Ceph cluster and that your Ceph cluster is accessible from each kubernetes worker nodesvia a private network.
-You can find a complete install guide for Ceph [here](https://ralph.blog.imixs.com/2020/04/14/ceph-octopus-running-on-debian-buster/).
+We assume that you have already installed a Ceph cluster and that your Ceph cluster is accessible from each kubernetes worker node.
+You can find a complete install guide for Ceph [here](https://ralph.blog.imixs.com/2021/10/03/ceph-pacific-running-on-debian-11-bullseye/).

-**Note:** As the filesystem is a critical infrastructur component for a productive Kubernetes cluster we recommend to run ceph independent from Kubernetes on separate servers.
+**Note:** As the filesystem is a critical infrastructure component for a productive Kubernetes cluster we recommend to run ceph independent from Kubernetes on separate servers.

-The integration is based on the Ceph ceph-csi plugin and provisioner in [version 3.3.1](https://github.com/ceph/ceph-csi/tree/v3.3.1/deploy/rbd/kubernetes).
+The integration is based on the [Ceph ceph-csi plugin](https://github.com/ceph/ceph-csi) and provisioner in [version 3.3.1](https://github.com/ceph/ceph-csi/tree/v3.3.1/deploy/rbd/kubernetes).
 The ceph-csi plugin is using so called 'Managed rados Block Device (RBD)' images.
 The provisioner can create RBD images dynamically or connect to to static images to back Kubernetes volumes and maps these RBD images as block devices on worker nodes running pods that reference an RBD-backed volume.
 This integration includes the ability mounting a file system, with is the usual use case for most static applications.
 Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server.

 ## Setup a Kubernetes Pool

-Before you can integrate Ceph into your kubernetes cluster you need a Ceph pool used by Kubernetes.
-If not yet done, create a pool with the name 'kubernetes':
+Before you can integrate Ceph into your kubernetes cluster you need a separate Ceph pool used by Kubernetes.
+If not yet done, create a pool with the name 'kubernetes'.
+This pool can be used for all volumes.

-On the Ceph manager node enter the *cephadm shell* to create a pool for Kubernetes volume storage.
-This pool can be used for all volumes
+Run the following ceph command on your Ceph node to intialize the pool:

-	# ceph osd pool create kubernetes
+	$ sudo ceph osd pool create kubernetes

-Next initialize the pool

-	# rbd pool init kubernetes
+	$ sudo rbd pool init kubernetes

 Next create a new client.user for Kubernetes and ceph-csi.
-Execute the following command in the cephadm shell to create the user and accociate the userid with your new rbd pool.
+This user is used by the CSI Plugin to access your cluster.
+Execute the following command to create the user and accociate the userid with your new kubernetes pool.

 	# ceph auth get-or-create client.kubernetes mon 'profile rbd' osd 'profile rbd pool=kubernetes' mgr 'profile rbd pool=kubernetes'
 	[client.kubernetes]